mvcast77/GAN-Work/README.md

 </p>

 This project was pretty succesful although we were limited to low resolution images.
 It gave us a good understanding of how to use Tensor Flow and a understanding of how GANs work.
+Future work would involve implementing a progressive GAN to allow for higher resolution images.